CircuitData/CircuitData-Language/README.md

 * adhesive
 * thermal
 * legend
   * Potential attributes:
     * color ( type is "string".
-Se the color section for more information )
+Ses the color section for more information )
 * final_finish
 * peelable_tape
 * peelable_mask
+  * Potential attributes:
+    * heating_operations ( type is "integer".
+Describes the minimum number of heating operations that the mask must withstand )

 #### Thickess of individual components